adhinneupane/blockly-activities/README.md

 ```

-## How is it composible
+## Composibility / Abstraction

-Each blockly block is associated with one of these functions for example: CreateTable
+Each block is associated with one of these functions for example:

+Input Header is associated to function: CreateTable defined in func-conversions/functions.js

 ```
-// Block Definition to design it on screen Blockly.Blocks['input_header'] = {
+//The Block Definition for it is:

+Blockly.Blocks['input_header'] = {
     init: function() {
       this.appendDummyInput()